timotejroiko/discord.js-light/README.md

 ## About

 This project is somewhat experimental, so there might be bugs and broken features especially in untested scenarios (i have tested only features that my bots need).
-You are encouraged make your own tests with your specific use cases and post any issues, questions, suggestions or contributions you might find.
+You are encouraged make your own tests with your specific use cases and post any issues, questions, suggestions, feature requests or contributions you might find.

 You can also find me in [discord](https://discord.gg/BpeedKh) (Tim#2373)